cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 ***Viome**: [Gut Intelligence](https://www.viome.com/products/gut-intelligence)

+I collected my sample on **5/6/2022**.
+However, due to a problem with registring my Kean kits, I did not mail the samples back the same day.

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.